 Irene has been making soap for herself for a few years and became interested in developing a soap to help relieve some symptoms like rashes, eczema. acne. etc. Her soap ended up being very effective on herself and her family and friends.
 So with a great soap recipe combined with the love of a luxurious bar of freshly scented soap, she took herself off to the markets in QLD and sold out of her soap.
 On her return to Melbourne, she opened an open an online organic soap store called The Soap Maker.
 She visits several markets in Melbourne's South East & Gippsland and also sells her soap products online.
 Irene is a qualified workplace trainer and assessor and has worked in the employment and training industry.

 For Information on our cancellation policy please click here

 - How to use other oils in the creation of your own soaps

-- How to make soap bars and liquid soaps and laundry powder
+- How to make soap bars

 - Full course notes

 - Access to a special soapmaking website for beginners